Graduate Course Descriptions

 CCJ 6741 Advanced Data Analysis in Criminology and Criminal Justice (3) A survey of advanced data analysis approaches used in criminological research.
 The course will generally cover problems of constructing indices and scales, procedures for analyzing limited dependent variable, structural equation models, models with latent variable and time series analysis.

 CCJ 6920r Seminar in Theoretical Criminology (3) Contents will vary as instructors present different developments, problems, and controversies.
-May be repeated to a maximum of nine semester hours as content varies.
+May be repeated to a maximum of twelve semester hours as content varies.

 CCJ 6980r Dissertation (1–12) (S/U grade only.)